 - Some of the free/paid training is outdated and risky to use.

 - Very expensive upsells.
 You’re look at potentially $700+ & $67 monthly costs for services and training you can get elsewhere for much less!
-Here is my #1 recommendation.
+I honestly think there is value in these costs, but you can get that from Wealthy Affiliate, my #1 recommendation.

 Final Rating: Affilorama